 Analysis / Bias

 In review, Filming Cops highlights police abuse and misconduct.
 Articles and headlines are often not sensational such as this 62-Year-Old Woman Claims Officers Used Excessive Force When Trying to Enter Her Greenville, SC Home.
 This story, like most, is not original and comes from another source.
-Many stories come from local media which is usually credible.
-When it comes to sourcing they do link to the original story at the end of the article.
+Many stories come from local media, which is usually credible.
+Regarding sourcing, they link to the original story at the end of the article.

-Editorially, almost all stories portray the police in a negative light, without offering countering stories where police have helped.
+Editorially, almost all stories portray the police in a negative light without offering countering stories where the police have helped.
 In general, they source to credible media sources, but they are completely one-sided, which renders them Mixed for factual reporting.

 Failed Fact Checks

-- None to date as they do not produce original content.
+- None in the Last 5 years, as they do not produce original content.

-Overall, we rate Filming Cops Left Biased and Questionable based on a complete lack of transparency, one-sided reporting and the promotion of conspiracy theories to make the police broadly look bad (some are obviously based on evidence, but this is the sole purpose of this website).
-(D. Van Zandt 11/30/2016) Updated (9/25/2020)
+Overall, we rate Filming Cops Left Biased and Questionable based on a complete lack of transparency, one-sided reporting, and the promotion of conspiracy theories to make the police broadly look bad (some are obviously based on evidence, but this is the sole purpose of this website).
+(D. Van Zandt 11/30/2016) Updated (10/20/2022)